jasonshiffler/spring-aop-demo/README.txt

 This Spring Boot project is a demonstration of the Aspect Orientated Programming (AOP) capabilities in the Spring framework.

-The following advices are demonstrated:
+The following advice annotations are demonstrated:
 - @Before
 - @After
 - @AfterThrowing